 In Table 1, it can be observed that the Geopolymer Type I seems to have the highest lifting efficiency compared to the other geopolymer types as it is the most expansive type of all the other geopolymers.
 That means it can lift the slabs more efficiently with a lower quantity of geopolymer, 1.8 and 5.2 times lower than Type II and III, respectively.
 As for the compressive strength for each geopolymer, values were obtained from testing in the laboratory which was carried out in accordance with BS EN 826.
 As opposed to the lift efficiency, the compressive seems to be the highest for Type III.
 In fact, the compressive strength for Type III is 19 and 5 times higher than Type I and II, respectively.

 Finally for the design life under cyclic loading for each geopolymer, the design life of the geopolymer was calculated using Geobear Design Life Model (GDL), see Equation 1, which was based on extensive laboratory cyclic loading testing and bespoke to Geobear’s geopolymers.
-The use of this model requires estimating the vertical stress generated on the geopolymer due to aircraft loading and was done using a Pyramid Load Distribution (PLD) simplified method, as shown in Equation 2 and Figure 7, along with inputs from Jacobs and HAL related to aircraft loading and loading frequency.
+The use of this model requires estimating the vertical stress generated on the geopolymer due to aircraft loading and was done using a Pyramid Load Distribution (PLD) simplified method, as shown in Equation 2 and Figure 7, along with inputs from the client related to aircraft loading and loading frequency.
 From the calculations, it was found that Type III geopolymers had a design life that exceeded 60 years and then followed by 27 years and 12 years for Type II and Type I, respectively.

 A: Wheel contact patch.